ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 #### Migration of legacy XML format

-You can now migrate your content from legacy XML format to a new ezmatrix value with below command:
+You can now migrate your content from legacy XML format to a new `ezmatrix` value with the following command:

 ```bash
 bin/console ezplatform:migrate:legacy_matrix